-3 Ways to Integrate Social Media to Fuel the Growth of Your App
+4 Ways To Integrate Social Media To Grow Your App

 Look at any tech magazine or analyst report and you’ll probably read that social media (in addition to ‘big data’ and the ‘cloud’) is the panacea for all Internet business growing pains.
 But what the hell does that mean for you as an app startup?!
 Today I want to go a bit past where the Gartner vernacular stops and explore some of the ways you can design social media app integration into your app to fuel user growth.
 In the words of H.G.
 Pennypacker, a beloved industrialist, botanist and bicyclist, I want to get to the real gritty-gritty of the social media mess.

 Social media app integration means more than blasting people’s wall’s with generic messages informing their friends that “Tobias just started using Grindr!”, or by simply enabling people to share app content on their Twitter or Facebook feed. iPhone app developers know that you need to go deeper than this and create social media integration points that are designed to get people’s attention, lure them in and then BAM!
 Convert them into users of your app.

 1.)
 Use your social media landing page as a giant billboard for your app

 It’s a no brainer that people should be able to share interesting things they see on your app to their social media feeds, but that’s just the first part of the equation.
 Once someone clicks on a tweet or wall post from your app they are going to land on a page on your website, this is your one chance to promote your app and entice them to download it!
 Create a banner advertisement or another engaging display ad and make sure that whatever the user is viewing is complemented by a tasteful pitch of your app.

 2.)
 Publish the things people do in your app to their Facebook feed

 The Facebook homepage is another great outlet for you to promote your app by publishing actions people take in your app to their Facebook.